 - Support through the federal contracting program process

 WBE Certification Benefits

-National Women’s Business Enterprise certification offers more of a tactical advantage to the SBA program’s financial focus.
-The WBENC aims to help nurture the businesses of female entrepreneurs, and they do this by providing an array of different resources.
+National Women’s Business Enterprise certification aims to help nurture women-owned businesses by providing an array of different resources.

 Conferences and Networking